cjmckernan/weird_salad/README.md

 ## Point of Sale

 Finally I will add the point of sale app.
 This will allow the user to choose a recipe from a recipe lists and choose a radio button if its cash or card.
 If cash it will automatically check out and update the ingredients for the amounts used.
 Then will log the sale to a sales table.
 The sale table will have total cost, user who logged it if it was cash or card.
 I wont focus on the audit log for what is sold as of now.
 Will try to get this done first

+- Added the functionality to in the process sale method to check all the ingredients

+# Final

+## Running the application